-Continuing from last week's success stories and reflections, this week we have two students from year 12 that are very passionate about learning.
+Continuing from last week's success stories and reflections, this week we have two students.

 Year 9 Form Tutor

-What advice would you share with the current yr 11 or yr 10s about your IGCSEs, what is your advice to those in KS4 that could help them be successful?
+What advice would you share with the current yr 11 and yr 10s about your IGCSEs?